extremeshok/clamav-unofficial-sigs/README.md

  - Added command option -s (--silence) to force silenced output
  - Default verbose for terminal and silence for cron
  - Added RHEL/Centos 7 config settings
+ - Added short option (-F) to Force all databases to be downloaded, could cause ip to be blocked"
  - minor code refactoring and reindenting

 ### Version 4.9.2 (updated 2015-12-02)